Disabled Leaders Network

 Dr Renny Leach, Chairman of Trustees Snowdon Trust

-Find out more
+Find out more here: Snowdon Masters Scholarships

 Supporting students with additional disability-related costs the Snowdon Trust provides grants to help disabled students with costs that are not fully covered by the statutory funding available.
-Visit the Snowdon Trust website to find out more about applying for a grant.